Skip to content

 Under the current administration (2018-2024), the Ministry of Education in Guanajuato has been working to ensure valid, reliable and up-to-date information about the state of the local education system.
 To do this, they have been developing and harmonizing databases with information regarding student attainment and overall school performance.

-To identify at-risk students in higher education, the Ministry has partnered with the World Bank, within a pioneering initiative called Educational Paths, to create an AI based early alert system.
+To identify at-risk students in higher education, the Ministry partnered with the World Bank, within a pioneering initiative called Educational Trajectories, to create an AI-based early warning system against school drop out.
 This approach aims to provide at-risk students with support and improve retention and graduation rates.

-During the second half of 2022, the Ministry will begin training the algorithm with government data to get preliminary findings on its performance.
+During the second half of 2022, the Ministry began training the algorithm with government data to get preliminary findings on its performance.

 Methods and approaches

-Itad will support this project by creating awareness about the importance of mainstreaming a gender perspective in Educational Paths’ upcoming phases.
-This includes specifically accounting for and mitigating potential gender-based bias in both the databases and interventions resulting from the development of the AI early alert system.
+Itad with consortium partners supported this project by creating awareness about the importance of mainstreaming a gender perspective in Educational Trajectories’ upcoming phases.
+This included specifically accounting for and mitigating potential gender-based bias in both the databases and interventions resulting from the development of the AI early alert system.

-We will use a three-pronged strategy to support the Educational Paths team.
-We will:
+We used a three-pronged strategy to support the Educational Trajectories team.
+We:

 Outcomes and impact